 Key Quote

-“You have to have great clarity about what you’re trying to do first…if you’re not clear on that, you could overbuild your leadership structure for what’s actually at hand; and, on the flip side, if you aren’t clear, you could select the wrong people to do the work that you have in mind.” – Lesli Reece
+“You have to have great clarity about what you’re trying to do first…if you’re not clear on that, you could overbuild your leadership structure for what’s actually at hand; and, on the flip side, if you aren’t clear, you could select the wrong people to do the work that you have in mind.”

 Lesli Reece is originally from Minnesota with a long stretch of years spent in Texas where she attended college.
-Her forever home, however, is Georgia where she and her husband, Kevin, met, married and raised their five children.
+Her forever home, however, is Georgia where she and her husband, Kevin, met, married, and raised their five children.
 They are grandparents of six as well (so far).
 They are former foster parents and that season led to Lesli’s role as the Ministry Director for Fostering Together, the foster care ministry of North Point Ministries, Inc and it’s 7 metro Atlanta Churches.
 Lesli’s early career was in Tax Consulting and The Coca-Cola Company in a variety of leadership roles.

-Jason Weber and his wife, Trisha, have been speaking up on behalf of the marginalized for the past 24 years.
-Jason has written and helped to produce several books and other tools, including Farmer Herman and the Flooding Barn, a 2018 ECPA Christian Book Award finalist and the newly released Until There’s More Than Enough.
-Jason writes a regular column for Fostering Families Today magazine and is the host of the More Than Enough Podcast, which highlights the work of national foster care advocates.
+Jason Weber and his wife, Trisha, have been speaking up on behalf of the marginalized for over 25 years.
+Jason has written and helped to produce several books and other tools, including Farmer Herman and the Flooding Barn, a 2018 ECPA Christian Book Award finalist and Until There’s More Than Enough.
+Jason has been a regular columnist for Fostering Families Today magazine and is the host of the More Than Enough Podcast, which highlights the work of national foster care advocates.
 Jason serves with the Christian Alliance for Orphans and helps lead More Than Enough, a collaborative movement facilitated by the CAFO community.
 Jason and his family live in Plano, Texas.